NetanelBasal/ngrx-generator/README.md

 ngrx-gen
 ```

-By default it will create the templates in the current directory.
+By default, it will create the templates in the current directory.
 If you prefer the ngrx/example style -
 ```shell
 - reducers